ObolNetwork/charon/docs/dkg.md

 ./cluster-lock.json         # New lockfile based on cluster-definition.json with validator group public keys and public shares included with the initial cluster config
-./charon/enr_private_key    # Created before the ceremony took place [Back this up] ./charon/validator_keys/    # Folder of key shares to be backed up and moved to validator client [Back this up] ./charon/deposit_data       # JSON file of deposit data for the distributed validators ./charon/exit_data          # JSON file of exit data that ethdo can broadcast
+./charon/enr_private_key    # Created before the ceremony took place [Back this up] ./charon/validator_keys/    # Folder of key shares to be backed up and moved to validator client [Back this up] ./charon/deposit_data*      # JSON files of deposit data for the distributed validators ./charon/exit_data          # JSON file of exit data that ethdo can broadcast
 ```